mosaik.async_scenario — Using mosaik in an async context

 rt_strict (bool) – If the simulators are too slow for the real-time factor you chose, mosaik will only print a warning by default.
 In order to raise a

-.print_progress (bool | Literal['individual']) –
+RuntimeErrorinstead, you can set rt_strict toTrue.print_progress (bool | Literal['individual']) –

 Whether progress bars are printed while the simulation is running.
 The default is to print one bar representing the global progress of the simulation.
 You can also set the value to

-turns off the progress bars completely.The progress bars use tqdm; see their documentation on how to write to the console without interfering with the bars.
+'individual'to get one bar per simulator in your simulation (in addition to the global one).
+A value ofFalseturns off the progress bars completely.The progress bars use tqdm; see their documentation on how to write to the console without interfering with the bars.

 lazy_stepping (bool) – Whether to prevent simulators from running ahead of their successors by more than one step.
 If

-a simulator always steps as long all input is provided.
+Falsea simulator always steps as long all input is provided.
 This might decrease the simulation time but increase the memory consumption.

 - cache_triggering_ancestors()[source]